 5.01 Unrostered Players.
 A player's name must be listed on the team roster, as shown in TennisLink, prior to participation in any match.
 If this situation arises, contact the USTA Nevada District League Coordinator, adults@ustanevada.com.
+If it is proven that the registration error was an administrative error, the scorecard shall be corrected, and the match shall stand as a valid match played.

 5.02 Additions, Transfers & Refunds.
 Additions to rosters may be made until the last match of the local league season.
-Players without the required number of matches played will not be eligible for play at the District Championships (See 2.03 Eligibility Requirements in the USTA National League Regulations).
-Players who have not played a league match may be transferred to another team until the last match of the local league season but must still meet the minimum eligibility requirements to be eligible for the District Championships.
+Players without the required number of matches played will not be eligible to advance to Championship play.
+USTA National League Regulations 2.03.
+USTA League Resources

+Players who have not played a league match may be transferred to another team until the last match of the local league season but must still meet the minimum eligibility requirements to be eligible to advance to Championship play.
 The transfer must be made via e-mail to the USTA Nevada District League Coordinator at adults@ustanevada.com.
 No refunds will be issued to any players after the first match of the local league season.
 All refund requests must be submitted to the USTA Nevada District League Coordinator at adults@ustanevada.com.
 The refund check, which is the league registration fee, minus the Active.com fee, will be mailed to the address of the player listed on TennisLink unless otherwise specified.
-Players who have played any matches for the team cannot be deleted, regardless of any deadlines or circumstances.
+Players who have played or received a default in any matches for the team cannot be deleted, regardless of any deadlines or circumstances.